How to Get Rid of Spiders in the Basement

 To keep spiders out of your basement, it’s important that you seal up all the cracks and crevices with caulk or expanding foam.
 As a side note, if the opening is larger than a dime, a mouse can get into your house.
 If this is the case, stuff steel wool or copper mesh in the hole before filling the crack to keep the mice outside.

-Finally, some spiders are attracted to light, which is why they may be found near windows or doors inside a house.
+Finally, some spiders are attracted to a house’s light, which is why they may be found near windows or doors inside a house.

-Want to get spiders out of your basement and house?
+Want to get spiders out of your house?

 There are many plants that spiders in Pennsylvania avoid.
 Certain plants will keep spiders out of the house while others will repel them from your yard.
 Spider populations are highest in the late summer and early fall, so it’s important to plant these plants in the spring to help reduce the spider population.

-Herbs can be used both for food and decoration, but they also serve an important purpose: deterring spiders!
+Herbs can be used both for food and decoration, but the scent from these herbs can also deter spiders:

 - Lemon Balm